 Most people find that sleeping on their side is the best position for a good night’s sleep.
 Learn about the benefits of side sleeping here.

 Although this may not work for everyone, some people benefit from listening to relaxing music before going to bed.

-A person’s response to music will depend on their personal preferences.
-Sometimes, music may be too stimulating and induce anxiety and sleeplessness.
+However, a person’s response to music will depend on their personal preferences.
+Sometimes, music can be too stimulating and induce anxiety and sleeplessness.